mozilla-services/mozilla-pipeline-schemas/README.md

 ```

 Pushes to the main repo will trigger integration tests in CircleCI that directly
-compare the revision to the `master` branch.
+compare the revision to the `main` branch.
 These tests do not run for forked PRs
 in order to protect data and credentials, but reviewers can trigger tests to run
 by pushing the PR's revisions to a branch of the main repo.
 We provide a script for this: